 Have a plan for your hair BEFORE you get to BRC!
 The dust is no joke; it does no favours to hair.

-Get your brows did before you come; a great brow shape can do wonders for a natural look.
-If you have clear eyebrows like I do, consider getting them lightly tinted as well, and ditch the eyebrow pencil at home.
-I’m cheap, and get mine threaded.
-You do you.
+Get them brows did before you come; a great brow shape can do wonders for a natural look.
+If you have clear eyebrows as I do, consider getting them lightly tinted as well so that you can leave your eyebrow pencil at home.
+I love getting mine threaded, but you do you.

 As you know, the alkaline dust is very drying, the wind abrasive, and sun, obviously UV-filled.
 Come prepared to take good care of your precious melanin during these 10 intense days.

 - a lot of sunscreen.
-PLEASE reapply often throughout the day.
+Reapply often throughout the day.
 Don’t be that guy who thinks it’s a good idea to burn first in order to tan — that’s a recipe for sunstroke (and worse…).
-Ensure you always have sunscreen with you in your daypack.
-Have a spray sunscreen for quick/easy application, and a good cream one for your face (or you do you).
+Ensure you always have sunscreen with you.
+Have a spray sunscreen for quick/easy application, and a good cream one for your face (or whatever works best for you).

 - a spray bottle with witch hazel in it — not only is it refreshing, but it neutralizes the alkalinity of the dust and makes a great toner